-Instructor: Branko Ćurgus Office: BH 178

-Office Hours: MTWR 1 pm
+Instructor: Branko Ćurgus Office: BH 184A Office Hours: MTWR 13:00-13:50

-Course Website: http://faculty.wwu.edu/curgus/Courses/307_201730/307.html
+Course Website: http://faculty.wwu.edu/curgus/Courses/307\202020/307.html

-- Goals: In this course students will be introduced to the computer program Mathematica.
+Goals: In this course, students will be introduced to the computer program Mathematica.
 Such programs are known as computer algebra systems (CAS).
 The goal of the course is to get students to use this program for numerical, symbolic and graphical computations and simulations, and to teach students the basics of Mathematica programming.
-We believe that these goals are best achieved when Mathematica is used to explore some interesting mathematics. - Organization: The class meets in the computer lab and requires intensive computer use both during the class time and independently.
-There are three assignments each consisting of four problems.
-The notebooks with the assignment problems can be found in
+We believe that these goals are best achieved when Mathematica is used to explore some interesting mathematics.